jezzberg/FirstProjectSpring/README.md

 ## Usage

 After setting up the project, you can use the API endpoints defined in `PersonController.java` to perform CRUD operations on person data.

-## Contributing

-Contributions are welcome!
-Please follow the standard GitHub flow (fork, branch, pull request) when contributing to this project.

-## License

-[License Name] - [License Description]
+I personally tested it on postman.